Undocumented Irish Caught In Trump's Immigration Dragnet

 "I was aware how with Trump immigration was going to get a lot harder, but I didn't pay as much mind to it as I should have, which was my first mistake," he says.

 O'Riordan was born in Galway, Ireland.
 Both of his parents had lived in Massachusetts before he was born and already had green cards.
-They brought Dylan from Ireland to the Boston area in 2010 on a visitor's visa when he was 12 years old.
-He overstayed his 90-day visa, and began living his life like any other American teenager, though he was unauthorized.
+They brought Dylan from Ireland to the Boston area in 2010 on the visa waiver program.
+He was 12 years old.
+He overstayed his 90 days, and began living his life like any other American teenager, though he was unauthorized.

 At 19, he had a child with his girlfriend, Brenna, then dropped out of high school and went to work for his uncle's roofing company.
 About four months ago, he and Brenna were shopping at a mall when they got into an argument.
+Brenna denied she was assaulted.
 "It was nothing at all," he says.
 "Some woman called the cops, said I was abusing my girlfriend."

-O'Riordan was arrested for domestic assault and battery, but Brenna refused to file charges.
+O'Riordan was arrested for domestic assault and battery, but Brenna denied she had been assaulted.
 The county chose not to prosecute.
 O'Riordan had no prior criminal record, so the judge let him go.

 Then, when he walked out of the holding cell, ICE agents were waiting for him.
 Someone in the courthouse had tipped them off.
 He's been locked up for four months now.

-Immigrants who overstay their visas are at a unique disadvantage compared to immigrants who illegally cross the border.
-When they apply for their visa, they waive their right to an immigration hearing if they end up staying after their visa expires.
+Visitors from some countries with good U.S. relations don't need visas.
+But they're at a disadvantage compared to immigrants who illegally cross the border.
+They don't have a right to an immigration hearing if they stay past 90 days.

 Loading...

-Note: An earlier version of this story incorrectly stated that Dylan O'Riordan was brought to the U.S. on a visitor's visa.
-He came under the visa waiver program.